programming-is-cool/navi/README.md

 # Navi

 Navi is your personal eBay search assistant.
-Type in the command !ebay, then your keywords and Navi will return the average sale price and sold percetage.
+Type in the command !ebay, then your keywords and Navi will return the average sale price and sold percentage.

 ![app screenshot](docs/images/app_image.png)